 Complete the Daily Challenges

 Every single day, you’re given a new challenge, and you can have up to a maximum of three at any one time.
-They can range from getting four kills with a shotgun to playing a match with a friend, or placing top 12 in squads.
-Completing each one rewards you with a hefty amount of XP each time, along with five or 10 Battle Stars.
+They can range from getting catching items while fishing to searching chests in a specific location and so much more, and completing each one rewards you with a hefty amount of XP each time.
 Even if you can’t complete the challenge that day, make sure you at least log on to collect it or check out which ones you've been dealt that day.
-Fortnite is now available on iOS, Nintendo Switch and it’s coming to Android soon so there’s almost no reason you can’t just open the game once per day to collect the challenge then complete it at a later date.
+Fortnite is now available on iOS, Nintendo Switch and Android so there’s almost no reason you can’t just open the game once per day to collect the challenge then complete it at a later date.

 Don’t forget that you can also re-roll one challenge per day if you’re not fond of what it’s offering.
 Need to place top 50 in solo three times but you only play with pals?
 Re-roll it and there’s a good chance you’ll be granted an objective that is more suitable to your style of play.
 Unfortunately, you can’t re-roll the weekly challenges, so you need to keep attempting those until you’re successful.